 Save for one.
 The only woman there is appalled.

 Chuckling later, he strolls with all the swagger his entitlement can give him, swapping come-ons with assorted female shop owners and casual acquaintances who suggest “friends with benefits” arrangements.
 He goes to his pal Christophe’s book-signing and comes-on, aggressively and obnoxiously, to Christophe’s champagne-serving assistant, Alexandra (Marie-Sophie Ferdane).
 He even has a favorite pick-up line.

 “Do you know what champagne and orange juice is?”

 “Your mouth looks pretty when you say it.”

 Say good-bye, Damien.

 “In another life!”

-It’s the walk home, with his neighbor Christophe (Pierre Benezit), that changes Damien’s life.
+It’s the walk home with Christophe (Pierre Benezit) that changes Damien’s life.
 He blindly strolls into a street sign so hard he knocks himself out.
 When he wakes up, the paramedic (a woman) is checking him out.
 Christophe is worried.

 And the sign, directing us to the famous Paris Pere Lachaise (Father Lachaise) Cemetery?
 It’s now called Mere (Mother) Lachaise.
 Women, brazenly and uninvited, flirt from their cars.
 And when he wakes up in the morning, there’s nothing in his closet but colorful, revealing and suggestive shorts, shirts, “too tight” pants and sweatpants.